dmitre88/Data/README.md

 # Data

-Clean data files of different topics.
-All the data files come from open-sources and some have been clean so they are ready to use for data analysis.
+Clean data files from different topics.
+All the data files come from open-sources and may have been clean, so they are ready to use for data analysis.